PERFECTING THE MANUSCRIPT

 Limited to 12 participants, divided into two, intimate groups.

 Participants may sign up separately (in advance) with Jeffrey Levine for an intensive, poem by poem review and annotation of your full-length or chapbook manuscript.
 All manuscripts will be returned, fully edited, in advance of the conference.
 Those who opt for a manuscript review will have a half-hour, one on one, Zoom discussion of their work with Jeffrey Levine.
 Cost: $400 for chapbook-length manuscripts, (up to 26 pages) $800 for full-length manuscripts, (up to 54 pages) manuscripts.

 Please download the following documents:

-Jeffrey Levine is the author of three books of poetry: Rumor of Cortez, nominated for a 2006 Los Angeles Times Literary Award in Poetry, Mortal, Everlasting, which won the 2002 Transcontinental Poetry Prize.
-A third book The Problem with Brooklyn is forthcoming.
-His many poetry prizes include the Larry Levis Prize from the Missouri Review, the James Hearst Poetry Prize from North American Review, the Mississippi Review Poetry Prize, the Ekphrasis Poetry Prize, and the American Literary Review poetry prize.
-His poems have garnered 14 Pushcart nominations.
-A graduate of the Warren Wilson MFA Program for Writers, Levine is founder, Editor‐in‐Chief and Publisher of Tupelo
+Jeffrey Levine is the author of three books of poetry: At the Kinnegad Home for the Bewildered, (Salmon Press, 2019), Rumor of Cortez, nominated for a 2006 Los Angeles Times Literary Award in Poetry, Mortal, Everlasting, which won the 2002 Transcontinental Poetry Prize, and most recently, Levine’s many poetry prizes include the Larry Levis Prize from the Missouri Review, the James Hearst Poetry Prize from North American Review, the Mississippi Review Poetry Prize, the Ekphrasis Poetry Prize, and the American Literary Review poetry prize.
+His poems have garnered 21 Pushcart nominations.
+In addition to his own writing, he is principal translator of Canto General, Pablo Neruda’s epic work of poetry.
+A graduate of the Warren Wilson MFA Program for Writers, Levine is founder, Artistic Director and Publisher of Tupelo

 Refund Policy: Refund up to 4 weeks prior each conference, less 15% processing fee.